-Over the years, we’ve gotten to know a lot of law school “OLs,” not just as former admissions officers or current clients but also through speaking at colleges, attending conferences and events, and in many other places.
-This is one of the best parts of having the greatest job on the planet.
-We learn about brilliant people who have the worthiest of aspirations.
+Over the years, we’ve gotten to know a lot of law school “OLs,” not just as former admissions officers or current clients but also through speaking at colleges, attending conferences, and in many other places.
+This is one of the best parts of our jobs -- we learn about and from brilliant people who have the worthiest of aspirations.
 We also get to know their fears and anxieties — of which no other is more prominent right now than starting law school.

-Law school, you are about to find out if you haven’t already done so, can be a lot like high school.
+Law school, you are about to find out if you haven’t already done so, can feel a lot like high school.
 You are placed into a relatively small cohort — for the vast majority, much smaller than your college class — that creates an all too familiar phenomena: people care about what others think about them.
 Unlike high school, however, or perhaps unlike my high school (or even me in high school), there is the added dimension of intellectual capital.
 Or more accurately, perceived intellectual capital.
-There will be a great deal of discussion and guessing early on about “who went to what undergraduate school and who scored what on the LSAT.”
+Whether you ae on campus or in Zoom chats, there will be a great deal of discussion and guessing early on about “who went to what undergraduate school and who scored what on the LSAT.”
 Word will slowly get out that so and so got a 180.
 Or interned at The White House.
 All of this, combined with the unfamiliarity of getting to know a new group of peers (and competitors for top grades on the curve!) is a breeding ground for insecurity, nervousness, and anxiety during orientation.
 You will feel this palpably, if not in yourself than in the atmospheric pressures around you.

 When classes start, not only do a few people seem to already know all the answers, but the faculty seem incomprehensibly brilliant.
 Guess what?
 When you have 5-10 years of experience in any career you will seem brilliant to someone just starting in that field — 100% guaranteed.
 When you have 20+ years of experience you will seem omniscient.